 VPID 352 page provides interpretation of the format of the signal such as transport, picture rate, aspect ratio, color, sampling structure and bit depth.

 The Audio Display provides an array of tools to monitor audio levels, audio session with Lissajous, Loudness and RTW Surround displays.
+Audio bars are part of the standard applications.
 Requires option AUD to enable Phase display, Session and Loudness measurements, and requires option SRND to enable surround display.

 The Loudness measurement can sum a number of audio bars to produce the overall short and Infinite loudness values.
 Configurations are available for EBU R128 or ATSC A/85 with or without Dialog Intelligence.
 Option DLBY is required to decode Dolby E and D/D+ formats.